National Center for Learning and Civic Engagement at ECS

 Meeting of the District Leaders for Civic Engagement

-and Service-Learning (DLN) will be held October 14-16 in Detroit at the Westin Book Cadillac Hotel.
+and Service-Learning (DLN) was held October 14-16 in Detroit at the Westin Book Cadillac Hotel.
 Download the agenda (PDF).

-NCLC is excited to be an affiliate for The 22nd Annual National Service-Learning Conference, The Time Is NOW, which will take place April 6-9, 2011, in Atlanta, Georgia.
+NCLC is excited to be an affiliate for The 22nd Annual National Service-Learning Conference, The Time Is NOW, which took place April 6-9, 2011, in Atlanta, Georgia.
 Keynote speakers include Greg Mortenson and Moe Green.
 For more information and to register, visit the NYLC website: http://nslc.nylc.org/.

 Service Learning Panel Shares Practical Starting Points